mcarlson/rheses/README.md

 running smoke tests
 --------------------------

-The smoke tests docs are run with [http://phantomjs.org/ 1.9.8](http://phantomjs.org/), so you'll need to install it (note: phantomjs2.0 currently cannot run all the tests successfully, use no later than 1.9.8).
+The smoke tests docs are run with [http://phantomjs.org/ 1.9.8](http://phantomjs.org/), so you'll need to install it with:

+    npm install phantomjs@1.9.8

+(note: phantomjs2.0 currently cannot run all the tests successfully, use no later than 1.9.8).
 After you've installed it, run:

     phantomjs ./bin/phantomrunner.js